cmulshine/bigram-language-model/README.md

 The workflow of the code analysis is:

-1. Download the text corpus to be interpreted at: https://www.gutenberg.org/files/205/205-0.txt
+1. Download the text corpus to be interpreted: 'The_Project_Gutenberg.txt' (found at: https://www.gutenberg.org/files/205/205-0.txt )
-2. Load this file into the working file directory of Python
+2. Load the file into the working file directory of Python
-3. Run the file 'XXXXXXXXX', which will clean the original text (removing punctuation, and any text which is not part of the book), create a simple bigram language model, and return 100 sentences of text (with no more than 10 words in each sentence)
+3. Run the file 'bigram_language_model.ipynb', which will clean the original text (removing extra punctuation, and any text which is not part of the book), create a simple bigram language model, and return 100 sentences of text, with no more than 10 words in each sentence